Chris-Archive/Latin_Repo/Grammatical Constructions.md

 - Used when a there is a comparative in the subordinate clause of purpose.
   -  Labōrat quō divitior mē fīat.<br>He works so that he may become wealthier than me.

+## Subjunctive
+The <ins>independent</ins> subjunctive in Latin could have any of the following meanings:
+- Horatory (An exhortation or command)
+- Concessive (A concession)
+- Optative (A wish)
+- Deliberative (A question of doubt)
+- Potential (A possibility or contingency)

+The <ins>dependent</ins> subjunctive in Latin is used to express:
+- Condition (future or contrary to fact)
+- Purpose (Final)
+- Characteristic
+- Result (Consecutive)
+- Time (Temporal)
+- Indirect question

 ## Imperatives and Commands

 ### Third Person Imperative